boc-tothefuture/boc-tothefuture.github.com/_posts/2018-01-05-docker-macvlan.md

 # Simplify the physical adapter

-This was my original configuraiton for the adapter:
+This was my original configuration for the adapter:

 {% highlight shell %}
 auto ens32